decred/dcrblog/content/posts/2020-02-26-2019-Marketing-Report.md

 This could be a local meetup that curates different advocates for privacy, or a group of activist citizens frustrated with the current state of their political system, looking for ideas to change the world.
 The community must take initiative and reach out to broaden its ecosystem.

 #### What topics matter to Community Members?
 What are the big ideas that knit the community together and motivate action?
-Decred should be actively involved in any conversation that involves governance, decentralized organizations, privacy, privacy as a human right, a new way to organize globally around ideas, working for the blockchain, a new way to fund work and what different ideas can be funded, individual sovereignty, the hive mind, Lightning Network, staking, blockchain security/hybrid consensus system, DAO’s, decentralized exchanges and why they’re important.
+Decred should be actively involved in any conversation that involves governance, decentralized organizations, privacy, privacy as a human right, a new way to organize globally around ideas, working for the blockchain, a new way to fund work and what different ideas can be funded, individual sovereignty, the hive mind, Lightning Network, staking, blockchain security/hybrid consensus system, DAOs, decentralized exchanges and why they’re important.
 Get involved and make sure Decred is part of the right conversations.

 What are the adjacent areas of interest that the community cares about or that might benefit from connection to the tools the system offers?
 Broaden horizons and break the crypto bubble.